gvanrossum/gvanrossum.github.io/essays/formal.md

 For each invocation of the compiler there is a single toplevel scope.

-Scopes are closely related to _namespaces_, but while namespaces are a run-time concept, scopes are a compile-time concept.
+Scopes are closely related to _namespaces_, but while namespaces are a runtime concept, scopes are a compile time concept.
 For example, a function may be called (or defined!) multiple times, and for each call a new namespace is created for the local variables.
 But a function has a single scope, in which all its locals are defined.